pmgbergen/porepy/.github/pull_request_template.md

 ## Checklist

-_Put an `x` in the boxes that apply or explain briefly why the box is not relevant_
+_Put an `x` in the boxes that apply or explain briefly why the box is not relevant._

 - [ ] The documentation is up-to-date.
 - [ ] Static typing is included in the update.